scaleoutsean/awesome-solidfire/README.md

 ### Generic

+Find them in `scripts` directory in this repo:

 - `Set-SFQosException` - set "temporary" Storage Policy on a SolidFire volume
   - When Storage QoS Policy ID is passed to this cmdlet, it takes Volume's current Storage QoS Policy ID value, stores it in Volume Attributes, and sets Volume to user-provided "temporary" Storage QoS Policy ID
   - If Storage QoS Policy ID is not provided, it resets Volume to value stored in Volume Attributes
   - Can be used for any task that can benefit from short-lived change in volume performance settings.
 Written with SolidFire PowerShell Tools 1.6 and PowerShell 7 on Linux, but should work with PowerShell 6 or newer on Windows 10 or Windows Server 2016 or newer
+- `Get-SFVolEff` - simple PowerShell script to list all volumes with storage efficiency below certain cut-off level (default: `2`, i.e. 2x)

 ### VMware